yohamta/furex/README.md

 	//        so you can make complex UI with multiple layers. layer := furex.NewLayerWithContainer(rootFlex)

-	// view controller: A controller handles multiple layers of the UI
+	// View: A view handles multiple layers of the UI
-	//                  and also the UI events such as touches or mouse click. g.view = furex.NewController()
+	//                  and also the UI events such as touches or mouse click. g.view = furex.NewView()
 	g.view.Layout(0, 0, screenWidth, screenHeight)

-	// Add the layer to the view controller g.view.AddLayer(layer)
+	// Add the layer to the view
+	g.view.AddLayer(layer)
 }